gdetor/gaim/README.md

 -`independent_runs`: Main function for running independent GAs using threads and logging information about the outcomes of the separate experiments.

+-`interface`: Or **ga_optimization()** is a function that provides one-line optimizization (similar to Scipy's minimize).
+The user passes the objective function as an argument along with all the necessary optimization parameters.
+In this case there is no need for a configuration file.
+The same function can be called from Python since GAIM already provides a Python wrapper based on Pybind11.

 ## Controlling the optimizer using GAIM configuration files

 All the parameters for running an experiment have to be given by providing a configuration file